RWE Rosehall Wind Farm Community Fund

 Groups and organisations working to benefit people in any of the three community council areas can apply.
 Your group/organisation must meet our standard eligibility criteria.
 It does not need to be a registered charity.

 Applications from groups or organisations located out with the fund area will be considered on a case-by-case basis.
-These must demonstrate clear benefit for residents within the fund area.
+These must demonstrate a clear benefit for residents within the fund area.

 What can’t be funded?